 A student applying for admission as a freshman must be a graduate of an accredited secondary school or a state approved home-school, or hold a high school equivalency diploma.
 They must also have at least 16 units of high school credit including four units of English.
 It is also recommended that applicants have three units of mathematics, two units of science, two units of history, and two units of foreign language.
-All freshman applicants under the age of 21 are required to submit SAT and or ACT results as well.
 The areas considered when reviewing freshman applications include:

 - cumulative grade point average